 You can check the visa requirements for your country by visiting the official UAE government website or consulting with your local UAE embassy.

 The Nol Card is your key to the city, allowing you to access the Metro, buses, trams, and even water buses.
+The Nol Card can be purchased and recharged at all metro stations, making it convenient for travelers.
 There are different types of Nol Cards to suit various needs:

 Save time & money on sightseeing